British 21-inch torpedo: Mark 23 Grog

 A wire-guided version of the Mark 20 with a dual-speed mode, for target approach and attack run.
 Wire guidance had been worked on for the "Bidder" project from its inception, and the earliest prototypes of the "Grog" were available for testing in 1955.
 After the "Mackle" project was cancelled in 1956 the complex wire guidance system was transferred to the "Grog" program.
 This would be simplified, improved, and the first production units of the Mark 23 Grog were delivered in 1959.
 The earliest production version of the Mark 23 was broadly identical to the Mark 22 "Mackle", having a single speed of 18 knots and a test depth of 800 ft.
 The Mark 23 was fitted with a 10000 m outboard dispenser that contained a control wire to guide the weapon.
 Wire guidance was optional, with the control wire spool being a separate module which remained inside the launch tube.
-An operator onboard the submarine would listen to the torpedo's hydrophones, guiding the weapon past decoys and countermeasures.
-The first submarines to receive the Mark 23, in its preliminary 18-knot speed configuration, were the eight Triton class "Super-T" conversion boats which were made available between 1951-1956.
+An operator on board the submarine would listen to the torpedo's hydrophones, guiding the weapon past decoys and countermeasures.
+The first submarines to receive the Mark 23, in its preliminary 18-knot speed configuration, were the eight Triton class "Super-T" conversion boats which were made available between 1951 and 1956.
 This meant that the weapon was fielded in some form since 1959, long before its official adoption.
 Entered service in 1966 although already obsolescent, considering the common speeds of nuclear-propelled submarines of the era.
 The Mark 23 was evaluated at the Arrochar torpedo range during a time period spanning from 1959 until 1969.
 According to one report, the weapon did not become fully operational until 1971, and served until 1987, which is when all stocks of the Mark 24 Tigerfish were converted to Mod 2.